Reviewed March 2, 2020 by Maria Barnes, Ph.D., Assistant Professor of Biochemistry and Nutrition

 The recommended intake for total carbohydrates is 45-65 percent of total calories.
 For a 2,000-calorie diet, this would be 225-325 grams per day.

-Remind patients that carbohydrates are not just grains.
+Remember that carbohydrates are not just grains.
 Fruits, vegetables and dairy all have carbohydrates.
 Fruits and vegetables have lower carbohydrate content than grains and also provide the benefit of fiber, vitamins, minerals and antioxidants.
-Advise patients to fill half their plate with fruits and vegetables and limit grains to one-quarter of the plate.
-Also encourage them to choose whole grains (100 percent whole wheat bread, brown rice and whole wheat pasta).
+Fill half your plate with fruits and vegetables and limit grains to one-quarter of the plate.
+Choose whole grains instead of processed grains whenever possible (100 percent whole wheat bread, brown rice and whole wheat pasta).

-3. A fat-free diet leads to fat loss.
+Myth #3: A fat-free diet leads to fat loss

 Like carbohydrates, fat is essential for life.
 Our bodies need fat to provide energy and help absorb certain essential vitamins.
 Fat also contributes amazing flavor and texture to food.
 This unnecessary fear of fat can be traced back to the 1970s when Americans were told that fat in our diet makes us fat and leads to disease.
 Cut the food fat and cut the body fat.